kapelner/bartMachine/README.md

 The Paper
 ---------

-For a vignette describing BART and this package's features, see our [arXiv paper]().
+For a vignette describing the BART model and bartMachine's features, see our [vignette]() which is also on arXiv and is currently being reviewed by the Journal of Statistical Software.

 The Manual